rickellis/Arch-Linux-Install-Guide/README.md

     SigLevel = Never
     Server = http://repo.archlinux.fr/$arch

-In that same file add these (or uncomment if either are there). `color` give you colored output when running pacman commands, and `ILoveCandy` gives you the little yellow pacman animation.
+In that same file add these (or uncomment if either are there).
+The `color` directive gives you colored output when running pacman commands, and `ILoveCandy` enables the little yellow pacman animation.

     color
     ILoveCandy